paulowe/vm-migration/README.md

  - Time estimated for discovery (especially because this is 50% of the work in VM migration)

 **Tools**
-StratoZone (owned by Google - Free)
+StratoZone (owned by Google now - Free)

 CloudPhysics, Flexera, Cloudamize (paid-for; optinoal commercial features)